coreruleset/website/content/blog/2019-09-09-how-the-crs-protects-the-vulnerable-web-application-pixi-by-owasp-devslop.md

 With a simple Mongo DB injection, the authentication can be bypassed.
 For further reading about this class of vulnerabilities, see [here](https://www.owasp.org/index.php/Testing_for_NoSQL_injection).

 Unfortunately, I can not show this vulnerability.
-As soon as I replay this request in ZAP ([OWASP Zed Attack Proxy](https://www.owasp.org/index.php/OWASP_Zed_Attack_Proxy_Project)) the application Pixi dies.
+As soon as I replay this request in ZAP ([Zed Attack Proxy](https://www.zaproxy.org/)) the application Pixi dies.
 You could say it's a remote DoS on top of the authentication problem.
 One more reason the use CRS to protect us from this problem!

 When I replay the request through the CRS, Pixi doesn't die anymore, because CRS blocks the request at Paranoia Level 1: